Joseph-Ogutu/AI-Capstone-Project/ReadMe.md

 ```

 **My evaluation of its helpfulness:**
-Very helpful - provided exactly what was needed with clear, idiomatic Go code.
+Very helpful - provided exactly what I needed with clear, idiomatic Go code.
 The response included proper imports and the fundamental pattern for creating HTTP handlers.

 ### Prompt 2: Understanding Go HTTP Concepts
-**Prompt used:**
+**Prompt I used:**
 "Explain how the net/http package works in Go and what http.HandleFunc does"

 **AI's response summary:**
 The AI explained the HTTP handler pattern, how the ResponseWriter and Request interfaces work, and the role of the default router.

 **My evaluation of its helpfulness:**
-Very helpful - clarified the HTTP programming model in Go and helped understand the relationship between handlers, requests, and responses.
+Very helpful - clarified the HTTP programming model in Go and helped me understand the relationship between handlers, requests, and responses.

 ### Prompt 3: Go Project Structure
-**Prompt used:**
+**Prompt I used:**
 "How should I organize a Go project and what's the difference between go run and go build?"

 **AI's response summary:**